 While we recommend that you base your shopping around real foods that are close to how they are found in nature (many of which don’t have a food label), in a busy world, processed foods can be a quick and easy option.
-To help you make better choices here is what we recommend you look out for when reading food labels…
+To help you make better choices here is what we recommend you look out for when reading food labels.

 What is the ingredients list?

-The 'ingredient list' on food labels lists ingredients in order of size, from biggest to smallest amounts used in the product.
-It can help to identify sources of fat and sugar, and how many extra ingredients have been added.
+The 'ingredient list' on food labels lists ingredients used in the product in order of size, from greatest to smallest.
+It can help to identify sources of fat, sugar and salt, and how many extra ingredients have been added.
 The shorter the ingredients list and more ingredients that you can recognise - the better!